tos-kamiya/multimap/README.md

-# MultiMapWrapper, a muti-map for Haskell
+# MultiMapWrapper, a mutli-map for Haskell

 A module MutiMapWrapper is a thin wapper in order to use a Data.Map as a multi-map.